 The redhead and the meat cutter always made sure Christmas was exactly what it is intended for after honoring the birth of Christ, the children.

-I’d like thank Patricia and Big Al for teaching me what Christmas means.
+I’d like to thank Patricia and Big Al for teaching me what Christmas means.

 Making sure your children grow up knowing that Christ is why we celebrate and without sounding cliche, as sports guys tend to do, giving is also a major reason for the season.

 Now that both Mom and Dad are gone well before their time should have been on this planet, Christmas is simply not the same.
 It never will be.

 But just because they are gone, it doesn’t mean I can’t honor them and show thanks for how happy they made me as a child, which I, in turn, pass along to my children.

 I remember a few Christmases where my parents didn’t exchange presents because they gave it all to me and my siblings.